zackurben/cex.io-api-java/README.md

 }
 ```

+###Place an Order
-Place an order, for the currency pair, with the given amount and price:
+Place an order, for the currency pair, with the given amount and price.

 ```java
 placeOrder("GHS/BTC", "buy", 1f, 0.00000001f);